 Increased coffee consumption has been associated with higher blood levels of homocysteine, recently shown to be a risk factor for coronary heart disease.
 Other studies show an increase in LDL-cholesterol (the 'harmful' kind).
 To what degree these factors actually contribute to heart attacks is a matter of debate.

 Coffee contains cafestol, which is known to raise cholesterol levels, mainly in coffee made by the European method of boiling ground beans in water.
-Percolated or filtered coffee, flavored by most Americans, however, removes it.
+Percolated or filtered coffee, favored by most Americans, however, removes it.
 Decaf coffee may be an exception.

 Women who drink coffee lose more calcium and tend to have less dense bones than non-caffeine consumers.
 Those who drink four or more cups per day also have twice the risk of urinary incontinence.